sgunonu/DataSafe/LabGuide100000.md

 <!-- Image 4.5-->
 -	Return to the top of the list and select the **Select All** check box.
 -	At the bottom of the page, select the **Non-Dictionary Relationship Discovery** check box.
--	**maybe @why** Oracle Data Safe automatically discovers referential relationships defined in the data dictionary.
+-	**think @why** Oracle Data Safe automatically discovers referential relationships defined in the data dictionary.
 The **Non-Dictionary Relationship Discovery** feature helps to identify application-level parent-child relationships that are not defined in the data dictionary.
 It helps discover application-level relationships so that data integrity is maintained during data masking.
 -	When you are ready to start the data discovery job, click **Continue**.
 -	Wait for the job to finish.
 <!-- Image 4.6-->